syedkhubaib-analyst/echo-attire-business-analytics/README.md

 - **Amazon, Myntra, and Flipkart** together drive **80.4%** of total revenue.

-**Final recommendation:** Target women customers aged 30–49 in Maharashtra, Karnataka, and Uttar Pradesh with ads, offers, and coupons on Amazon, Myntra, and Flipkart — this segment sits at the intersection of the highest-value customer dimensions and the highest-value sales channels, making it the highest-leverage group for 2023 marketing spend.
+**Final recommendation:** Target women customers aged 30–49 in Maharashtra, Karnataka, and Uttar Pradesh with ads, offers, and coupons on Amazon, Myntra, and Flipkart, this segment sits at the intersection of the highest-value customer dimensions and the highest-value sales channels, making it the highest-leverage group for 2023 marketing spend.